youhong316/terragrunt/README.md

 * `redis` depends on `vpc`
 * `vpc` has no dependencies

-You can express these dependencies in your `terraform.tfvars` config files using a `dependencies` block.
+If you're using the `get_output()` helper as described in [Share state between modules](#share-state-between-modules), these dependencies will be resolved automatically!
+If you're not using the `get_output()` helper, or you need to express dependencies explicitly some other way, you can do it using a `dependencies` block in `terraform.tfvars`.
 For example, in `backend-app/terraform.tfvars` you would specify:

 ```hcl
 terragrunt = {